AURIC to Hold First Cancer Symposium Meeting Aug. 28-29 at Grand National

 The Auburn University Research Initiative in Cancer (AURIC) will hold its first Cancer Symposium Aug.
 28 and 29 to bring together Auburn University researchers and others who focus on cancer research to enhance awareness about scientific developments and projects.

 The two-day conference, at the Marriot Hotel and Conference Center at Grand National in Opelika, will begin at 9 a.m. on Friday, Aug.
-28. Registration for the event is now open and can be made by clicking here.
+28. Registration for the event is now open.
 The event is titled AURIC Symposium.

 “This is an incredible opportunity for those interested in cancer research to see what’s happening at Auburn,” said Dr. Bruce Smith, the Director of AURIC and a professor at the College of Veterinary Medicine.
 “We believe this will be an integral part of our continued efforts to strengthen cancer research at Auburn.